RVirmoors/fred-arditti/README.md

 ## Output

-By default, the piece works over 8 speakers, arranged in a circle.
+By default, the piece works over 8 speakers, arranged clockwise around the audience.
 To select or create alternate configurations:
 * enter the Inspector for the output bpatcher
 * choose a different output file.
 Options: output-8chan (default), output-stereo (screenshot above), output-7ch-cinetic (for 7-channel testing at CINETic lab)
 * if none of the above configurations apply, feel free to create your own by duplicating and editing one of the output .maxpats